 - Extraskeletal myxoid chondrosarcoma (EMC): EMC tumors are painless masses that are soft and gelatinous in consistency.
 They tend to grow slowly and spread to other parts of the body, particularly the lungs.
 These tumors typically affect people between the ages of 30 and 60 and most commonly occur in the lower extremities.

-There are a number of sarcomalike growths that are typically benign (not cancerous), though in some cases, they can spread to other parts of the body.
+There are a number of sarcoma-like growths that are often benign (not cancer).
+But in some cases they can spread to other parts of the body.
 These include:

 - ossifying fibromyxoid tumor